New statistical methodology for second level global sensitivity analysis: Statistical inference around Hilbert-Schmidt dependence measures (HSIC)

-\textbf{Independence characterization.} The nullity of $\HSIC(X_k,Y)$ is not always equivalent to the independence between $X_k$ and $Y$: this characteristic depends on the RKHS associated to $X_k$ and $Y$.
-To ensure equivalence between $\HSIC$ nullity and independence, the kernels $l_k$ and $l$ must belong to the specific class of \emph{universal kernels} \cite{micchelli2006universal}.
-A kernel is said to be universal if the associated RKHS is dense in the space of continuous functions w.r.t the infinity norm.
-However, the universality is a very strong assumption, especially on non-compact spaces.
-Let us mention as example the Gaussian kernel (the most commonly used for real variables) which is universal only on compact subsets $\mathcal{Z}$ of $\mathbb{R}^q$ \cite{steinwart2001influence}.
-This kernel is defined for a pair of variables $(z, z') \in \mathbb{R}^q \times \mathbb{R}^q$ by:
+\textbf{Independence characterization.} {To ensure equivalence between $\HSIC$ nullity and independence, the kernels $l_k$ and $l$ must belong to the specific class of \emph{characteristic kernels} \cite{szabo2018characteristic}.
+A most commonly used characteristic kernel for real variables is the Gaussian kernel, which is defined for a pair of variables} $(z, z') \in \mathbb{R}^q \times \mathbb{R}^q$ by

 where $\lambda$ is a positive real parameter (fixed) and $\Vert . \Vert_2$ is the euclidean norm in $\mathbb{R}^q$.